ericpromislow/lirdle/docs/howtoplay.md

 Now, when I used to play other word games, my first word was usually `ORATE` or `ADIEU` -- the idea being to try to hit the most common letters used in English.

 Lirdle is different.
-Lirdle is going to put exactly one line in each line, so I start off with words that contain the less popular letters, hoping that Lirdle will lie about one of them and I can get some early truthful hits.
+Lirdle is going to put exactly one lie in each line, so I start off with words that contain the less popular letters, hoping that Lirdle will lie about one of them and I can get some early truthful hits.

 So I type this: